insthync/awesome-unity3d/README.md

 * [unity-scene-reference](https://github.com/starikcetin/unity-scene-reference) - A SceneReference wrapper class that uses ISerializationCallbackReceiver and a custom PropertyDrawer to provide safe, user-friendly scene references in scripts.
 * [SceneKeeper](https://github.com/brunomikoski/SceneKeeper) - A simple tool that keeps your scene state (Hierarchy/Selection) exactly as you left in between switching scenes on editor or play mode.
 * [MonoHook](https://github.com/Misaka-Mikoto-Tech/MonoHook) - hook C# method at runtime without modify dll file (such as UnityEditor.dll)
-* [Materialize](https://github.com/BoundingBoxSoftware/Materialize) - Materialize is a program for converting images to materials for use in video games and whatnot
 * [Unity3D-save-audioClip-to-MP3](https://github.com/Team-on/Unity3D-save-audioClip-to-MP3) - Save an audioclip to mp3 in unity3d.
 Also plugin can save audioclip to wav and convert wav to mp3.

 ### Video